Quantum Signatures of Chaos in Anisotropic Quantum Rabi Model: Introduction

-In this letter, we focus on the anisotropic quantum Rabi model~\cite{aqrm1,aqrm2}, which describes a two-level system coupled to a cavity electromagnetic mode.
+In this paper, we focus on the anisotropic quantum Rabi model~\cite{aqrm1,aqrm2}, which describes a two-level system coupled to a cavity electromagnetic mode.
 Recently, due to its well-controlled rotational and antirotational interactions, the anisotropic quantum Rabi model has attracted wide attention ranging from quantum phase transitions~\cite{aqrmqpt1,aqrmqpt2,aqrmqpt3,aqrmqpt4} to quantum state engineering~\cite{aqrm1,qse1}.
 However, quantum chaos has been rarely studied in the anisotropic quantum Rabi model because it is generally regarded to be far from the so-called thermodynamic limit.
 If the ratio of the cavity field frequency $\omega_{0}$ to the atomic transition frequency $\omega$ approaches zero, i.e., $\omega_{0}/\omega\rightarrow 0$, the situation is changed because the truncated photon number $N_{p}$ of cavity field in this limit tends to infinity, so the system can be regarded as an effective many-body system and the thermodynamic limit~\cite{tl} can be achieved.
 On the other hand, the quantum collapse and revival effects have been interpreted theoretically~\cite{husimicrthe1,husimicrthe2,husimicrthe3,husimicrthe4,husimicrthe5} and observed experimentally~\cite{husimicrexp1,husimicrexp2,husimicrexp3,husimicrexp4}.
-Here, we study the exponential growth of the OTOC in the anisotropic quantum Rabi model and find that quantum collapse provides a new mechanism for the exponential growth of the OTOC.
+The quantum collapse and revival effects describe the splitting and merging quantum dynamical behavior of wave packets, which have no classical dynamical counterpart.
+In the anisotropic quantum Rabi model, Rabi oscillations lead the quantum collapse and revival effects emergence~\cite{RSAQRM1,RSAQRM2}.
+Then, it is natural to ask whether quantum collapse and revival effects break the classical quantum correspondence and make the quantum signature of chaos ineffective in this model?
+Especially, the splitting and merging behavior of wave packets in phase space is directly related to the fluctuations of coordinate and momentum operators, which is equivalent to OTOC in some physical conditions.
+Here, we study the chaotic signatures in the anisotropic quantum Rabi model and find that quantum collapse provides a new mechanism for the exponential growth of the OTOC.

+The paper is organized as follows.
+In section~\ref{SecMod}, we briefly introduce the anisotropic quantum Rabi model and obtain its semiclassical phase space.
+In section~\ref{TirMod}, we study the quantum signatures of chaos in the anisotropic quantum Rabi model.
+In section~\ref{FouMod}, we discuss the early time evolution behavior of OTOC and propose another mechanism for the exponential growth of OTOC.
+Finally, we present results and a brief summary.